DenzelGranadoz/todo-list/README.md

 On the homepage there are two parts:
 * To-Do List.- To switch between different To-Do / Projects
 * Tasks List .- To check or uncheck Task for the selected To-Do / project

+## Improvements
+Features to be added or improved on
+* Editable To-Do Item
+* Fix the Number of Tasks Display